kubernetes/website/docs/tutorials/connecting-apps/connecting-apps.md

 {% capture overview %}

-In this tutorial you will create a frontend service and a backend hello greeter microservice.
-You will connect the two using a Kubernetes Service object.
+This tutorial shows how to create a frontend service and a backend microservice.
+The backend microservice is a hello greeter.
+The frontend and backend are connected using a Kubernetes Service object.

 {% endcapture %}

 {% capture objectives %}

-* Create and run microservices using Deployment objects.
+* Create and run a microservice using a Deployment object.
 * Route traffic to the backend using a frontend microservice.
-* Use Service objects to connect the frontend application to the backend application.
+* Use a Service object to connect the frontend application to the backend application.

 {% endcapture %}